 Q: Do I need planning permission for a swimming ground pool?
 A: When building a domestic outdoor private swimming pool most authorities in the U.K do not require planning permission, however it is always worth checking especially if you live in a conservation area, the property is a listed building, your pool will take up over 50% of the garden or your pool is overlooked by a public highway or path.
 Permission will be required if you are erecting an enclosure or specific pool room.
 Even though planning permission may not normally be required Blue Cube Pools recommend that you contact your local authority before commencement of any work in order to check the requirements of local legislation.

 Q: Common problems with a pool installation?
 A: Most common pool installation issues arise due to the company you choose, with this in mind we suggest using a verified and industry associated company.
-SPATA are the swimming pool governing body who ensure pool companies follow strict regulations.
+SPATA is the swimming pool governing body that ensures pool companies follow strict regulations.
 Read reviews of the company you are investigating and if needs be ask for proof from previous customers.
-Unfortunately, there can be delays during pool builds, these are usually caused by the weather, so always bear in mind that an outdoor pool will need to be built during the warmer months as the cold will impact on tiling, liner installations and other aspects.
+Unfortunately, there can be delays during pool builds, these are usually caused by the weather, so always bear in mind that an outdoor pool will need to be built during the warmer months as the cold will impact on tiling, liner installations, and other aspects.
 Always choose trusted equipment brands but any good pool company will already choose these.

 Q: Can I build a pool myself?
 A: Yes, you can – There are various DIY pool kits available from wooden pools, to block and liner kits.
-Our pool kits are designed to be easy to use and can be adapted to suit your designs ideas.
-SolidPool kits can be tile or liner with the option for curved walls.
+Our pool kits are designed to be easy to use and can be adapted to suit your design ideas.
 However, many customers use a local tradesman for rendering and tiling.
-Blue Cube Pools are here to help every step of the way during yourself build pool.
+Blue Cube Pools are here to help every step of the way during your pool build.
 View our DIY pool kits.

 Q: Should I buy a DIY kit or have the pool installed?
 A: This depends entirely on what you feel comfortable with.
 It is possible to buy a DIY kit and then hire tradesmen to do certain aspects, however you need to ensure that the tradesmen work together, and the project is planned correctly.
 As previously mentioned, there are various types of DIY pools and they all have their advantages and disadvantages.
 Talk to one of our team to find out more.

 Q: What about my water rates?
-A: Apart from the initial filling of your pool it will require very little water apart from the occasional top up due evaporation and vac to waste.
+A: Apart from the initial filling of your pool it will require very little water apart from the occasional top-up due to evaporation and vac to waste.
 Using a cover will reduce evaporation

 Q: What size pool do I need?
-A: The size of pool you choose often depends on the space you have and your budget.
-However, it is not always necessary to invest in a large pool as there are amazing swim jets and counter current systems which allow you to swim in one spot.
+A: The size of the pool you choose often depends on the space you have and your budget.
+However, it is not always necessary to invest in a large pool as there are amazing swim jets and counter-current systems that allow you to swim in one spot.
 The average pool size is 10m x 5m (30′ x 15′).
-Certain environmental factors can impact the size f your pool including underground cables, overhead wires, ground structure and the water table.
-We will also need to consider access for heavy machinery.
+Certain environmental factors can impact the size of your pool including underground cables, overhead wires, ground structure, and the water table.
+You will also need to consider access for heavy machinery.

-Q: Does chlorine prevent all water born illnesses?
-A: A well maintained and dosed swimming pool will prevent water born illnesses which can cause illness in its users.
-Chlorine kills germs and bacteria however we recommend shocking your pool occasionally to prevent bacteria such as Cryptosporidium from developing.
+Q: Does chlorine prevent all waterborne illnesses?
+A: A well maintained and dosed swimming pool will prevent waterborne illnesses which can cause illness in its users.
+Chlorine kills germs and bacteria however we recommend shocking your pool occasionally to prevent bacteria such as giardiasis from developing.
 Outside factors such as sunlight, debris, and body oils from swimmers can all affect bacteria levels which is why it is recommended that swimmers shower before use

 Q: When do I need to shock my pool?
-A: As previously mentioned, it is sometimes necessary to shock your pool, this should be done routinely to destroy water contaminates such as hair spray, sun cream and organic materials which can reduce the effectiveness of your sanitiser.
-These contaminates can react with chlorine and cause unwanted reactions such as eye and skin irritation.
+A: As previously mentioned, it is sometimes necessary to shock your pool, this should be done routinely to destroy water contaminants such as hair spray, sun cream and organic materials which can reduce the effectiveness of your sanitiser.
+These contaminants can react with chlorine and cause unwanted reactions such as eye and skin irritation.

 Q: How long do I have to wait to use my swimming pool after chemical treatment?
 A: Generally, it is safe to use your pool after chemicals have dispersed throughout the pool, usually 15 minutes to one hour.
 If shocking your pool, wait until the chlorine levels drops to recommended levels.